EricAmren/Andalusian_Mapping/README.md

 [andalousian-map_Portable.sh](/scripts/andalousian-map_Portable.sh) is a bash script (no need to edit).

-For each new analysis, you only change the **configuration file** (see [Config-file_mysample.txt](/Config-file_Portable_TEMPLATE.txt) above), which is a simple text file.
+For each new analysis, you only change the **configuration file** ('*Config-file_mysample.txt*' in the command above), which is a simple text file.
 It only contains paths to data or scripts and the name (prefix) you want to give to your output files

 A [template](/Config-file_Portable_TEMPLATE.txt) and an [example](/Config-file_Portable_MyLinux.txt) configuration files are given in this folder.